Why the silly word, dude? And what’s with the circles?

 Sonder – noun – the realization that each random passerby is living a life as vivid and complex as your own—populated with their own ambitions, friends, routines, worries and inherited craziness— with elaborate passageways to thousands of other lives that you’ll never know existed, in which you might appear only once, as an extra sipping coffee in the background, as a blur of traffic passing on the highway, as a lighted window at dusk.
 (This is a minor edit from the original which was created by “the Dictionary of Obscure Sorrows” on tumblr, but feel free to watch THIS video to get a real feel for the word.)

 Bodhi – noun -Term which literally means ‘awakening’, but which is commonly translated as ‘enlightenment’.
-(Click on the word for a more full definition from the Oxford Dictionary.
-See also satori; kenshō).
+(See also satori; kenshō).

 So essentially, try to put those two concepts together: